 What is happening in Italy in 30BC

-Troops provided by Rome’s Italian allies played their full part in Rome’s wars of conquest in the second century BC.
+Troops provided by Rome’s Italian allies played their full part in Rome’s wars of conquest in the second century BCE.
 Wherever Roman power spread throughout the Mediterranean, moreover, Italian businessmen followed.
 More and more wealth flowed into the cities of Italy.
 The second century was a time of peace and prosperity for the whole of Italy.

 By this time, Latin culture has come to predominate over the numerous local cultures of previous centuries.
 The Roman army and administrative institutions are staffed by men drawn from all over Italy, and, with the old Roman families dwindling in number, many Roman senators have their roots in Italian towns.

 Italy has seen more than two centuries of almost unbroken peace.
 Cities throughout Italy have sent their sons to sit in the Roman senate, pursue good careers in the imperial administration and enter the Roman army on a fast track to promotion to centurion rank.
 The peninsula is very much the metropolitan core of the Roman empire.

 On the other hand, Italy’s traditional industries have been increasingly challenged by new industries springing up in the provinces.
 Also, Italy’s population seems unable to replace itself properly, which has alarmed the imperial government – special schemes to support orphans have been set up throughout Italy to help promote population growth.
 Some towns show signs of economic strain, perhaps due to the preponderance of great senatorial estates in the peninsula (Roman senators are required to have at least a quarter of their property in Italy) which thus puts large amounts of economic resources beyond the reach of local governments.